dianeyaneza/UWA-Data-Final_Project/README.md

 - This project will use:
     * Machine Learning;
-    * Python Flask, powered API, HTML/CSS, Javascript and SQL and Heroku.
+    * Python Flask, powered API, HTML/CSS, Javascript and SQL and Heroku;
-    * A combination of Plotly and Leaflet.
+    * Leaflet.
 - This project will have a dataset that contains 4 years of the Australian population's:
     * Anxiety
     * Depression